cloudendpoints/endpoints-python/README.rst

 Google Cloud Endpoints
 ======================

-Google Cloud Endpoints is a Google App Engine feature that simplifies your API development and management.
+Gogole Cloud Endpoints aims to be a simple solution to assist in creation of RESTful web APIs in python.
+It is a Google App Engine feature that simplifies your API development and management.
 In just a few steps, it wraps your code to build and deploy an API backend server.